Piazza della Signoria

 The Cathedral of Florence, named Santa Maria del Fiore, is the religious center of the great medieval city.
 For two centuries, it was the largest church in Christendom.
-It is situated by one of the oldest and most important monuments in Florence – the Baptistery of San Giovanni.
+It is situated by one of the oldest and most important monuments in Florence – the Baptistery of St. John.

-We will explore the vast architecture of the Cathedral and analyze the engineering marvels that not only made this structure possible, but also Brunelleschi’s great crowning dome.
+We will explore the vast architecture of the Cathedral and analyze the engineering marvels that made this structure and Brunelleschi’s great crowning dome possible.